 Software Quality refers to the ability of a software product to perform its expected functions in a safe and fault-free manner.
 Just like you evaluate the quality of fruits before purchasing them by checking their freshness, size and shape, the quality of a software system is evaluated through Quality Assurance (QA).
 This highlights the importance of quality assurance in software development but this is one of the many reasons why QA matters for software providers, product owners and users.

-Understanding the QA Process: Basics of Quality Assurance
+Understanding the SQA Process: Basics of Software Quality Assurance

 Starting from the basics, let’s understand the process of quality assurance and other closely related concepts.